HomoCodens/catherd/README.md

 * icons galore
 * add default home to store when loading empty
 * Small overview in editors?
+	* Stats & reports! (can be done w/ other app via json too though)
 * use context menu items in main menu
 * menu separators?
 * width of stuff